 Here are some positive oral hygiene tips from our dental surgeons to help stave off the root canal infections:

 - Brush and floss your teeth every day.
-If you don’t, this can lead to tooth decay, gum disease, and even more serious issues, such as an infection or abscess.
+If you don’t, this can lead to tooth decay, gum disease, and more serious issues, including infections and abscesses.

 - Visit your dentist’s office for preventative treatment every six months, or as directed by your dentist.
-This gives your dentist the opportunity to identify early any tooth decay, gum issues, or other oral diseases, helping mitigate problems down the road.
+This gives your dentist the opportunity to identify tooth decay, gum issues, or other oral diseases early, helping mitigate problems down the road.

 - Avoid hard or crunchy foods, such as ice, especially if you have fragile teeth or a tooth restoration.
 These can quickly cause fractured teeth and put your pulp at risk of infection.

-- Try to avoid sugary and acidic beverages like soda.
+- Try to avoid sugary and acidic beverages, such as soda.
 These can harm your enamel, exposing your teeth to sugar that bacteria feed on.

 - Check with your dentist about teeth straightening.
 Not only do straight teeth give you a more confident smile, but they also benefit oral health by preventing diseases such as tooth decay and gum disease.